-The SCIF will deliver better outcomes for learners, employers, and local communities.
+The SCIF pilot will deliver better outcomes for learners, employers, and local communities.
 It will give colleges access to resources that they need to improve, while at the same time mobilising and strengthening improvement capacity in the further education sector.

 About the SCIF pilot